deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 - **Type**: Boolean
 - **Availability**: OFDFT
 - **Description**: Whether to use full planewaves.
-  - 0: Only use the planewaves inside ecut, the same as KSDFT.
+  - **True**: Ecut will be ignored while collecting planewaves, so that all planewaves will be used in FFT.
-  - 1: Ecut will be ignored while collecting planewaves, so that all planewaves will be used in FFT.
+  - **False**: Only use the planewaves inside ecut, the same as KSDFT.
 - **Default**: True

 ### of_full_pw_dim